feature-hub/feature-hub/README.md

 # Feature Hub

+> TODO: Delete me!
+Make some random change to test CI action permissions for PRs
+> from forks.

 The **Feature Hub** is an opinionated JavaScript implementation of the micro frontends approach to creating scalable web applications with multiple teams and different technologies.